Johnny Cunningham

 Johnny Cunningham (27 August 1957 – 15 December 2003) was a Scottish folk musician and composer, instrumental in spreading interest in traditional Celtic music.
+Jon Pareles, a culture correspondent of The New York Times, called Cunningham "one of the great Celtic fiddlers of his generation."

 Johnny Cunningham was born on 27 August 1957 in Portobello, Edinburgh.
 He was raised as a member of the Church of Jesus Christ of Latter-day Saints, but later became inactive.
+At the age of five, Cunningham began playing harmonica, then accordion and piano.
+For his eighth birthday, his grandmother gave him a used fiddle which became his favorite instrument.
+Later in life, he lived in Bedford, MA.

 He was a founding member of Silly Wizard, as well as a member of Relativity, The Raindogs, and Nightnoise.
 Throughout his career, Cunningham was a fiddler, composer, and producer.
 His younger brother, Phil Cunningham, also a former member of Silly Wizard, is a multi-instrumentalist best known for his piano-accordion and whistle playing.
+Cunningham wrote the music for and performed in the Peter and Wendy which won the 1997 Obie Award for Best Production.

 Johnny Cunningham died of a heart attack on 15 December 2003 in New York City at the age of 46.